 Lightning Bruiser: The guy has taken hits that would have killed most fragile speedsters.
-He survive vibro-blast that tear through concrete walls, multiple grenades to the face. has fast enough reflexes to dodge lasers and lighting from Electro, And been hit so many times by villians with super-strength that if a contest was made on drinking a bottle of beer for every time he gets hit, the person's liver would be wreck by half the first season.
+He's survived vibro-blasts that tear through concrete walls, multiple grenades to the face, has fast enough reflexes to dodge lasers and lightning from Electro, and been hit so many times by villains with super-strength that if a contest was made on drinking a bottle of beer for every time he gets hit, the person's liver would be wrecked by half the first season.

 Green-Eyed Monster: Toward Peter, as usual.
 Though he is less aggressive about it than most other versions of the character.
 Peter still is aware of it and tries to avoid it so Harry will end up better, but this doesn't end well.

 Shrinking Violet: A rare male example in the first few episodes, where despite (or perhaps because of) his status he is very shy, withdrawn and lacking in confidence, only opening up to his closest friends.
 Even when in his more jerkassy moods when under the influence of the Green he is still softspoken and awkward, and it tinges on Softspoken Sadist when he shows his Manipulative Bastard side in the finale.

 Took a Level in Badass: When he's back from Europe he can fly a helicopter and he actually saves Spider-Man's life at one point by destroying the windows and dispersing the gas the Goblin planned to kill Spider-Man with.